Lemon Sugar Cookies with Marbled Royal Icing

 For Lemon Sugar Cookies

 - Preheat the oven to 350 degrees.
 Use the paddle attachment on a stand mixer to cream the butter and both sugars together.
-This takes about 4-5 minutes on medium speed.
+This takes about 4-5 minutes at medium speed.
 The butter will be light and fluffy with just a little grain from the sugar.
 Add the lemon zest and mix for a minute or two to combine.
 Things should be smelling really delicious right about now.
 Crack eggs into a small bowl and add them to the mixer one at a time, making sure each egg mixes thoroughly.
-Add salt and baking powder and mix until just combined.
+Add vanilla extract, salt, and baking powder and mix until just combined.

 - Add the flour one cup at a time (up to 3 cups).
 Make sure to mix the flour completely.
 After the third cup, add flour in ½ cup increments (up to 4½ cups).
 As Georganne explains on Lila Loa, the amount of flour you add varies depending on a lot of factors.
 Check out her advice here.